 The second week I was dreading the weekend.
 We were supposed to get a snow storm.
 I watched the weather all week, ran Tuesday, Friday and got 9 miles in on Saturday.
 Luckily the storm missed us all together.
 Felt great to get to that distance again.
 Still building and working in zone 2 is a bit of a challenge.
 I want to keep running at times during my interval training.
 Go faster – but I’m sticking with my plan of building a good base and training in zone 2.

 Week kicked off with some freezing temperatures and high winds.
 I chose to stay warm and inside at the beginning of the week but got back out there Thursday and Saturday.
 Saturday marked the first time I stayed in zone 2 and was able to get in all my intervals.
 Really makes a difference to have Taylor join me.
 He’s headed to Maryland for a contract with Zenimax.
 Totally proud of him and I know we’ll stay on each other virtually to get our training in.

 I would love to hear my name announced with you are an Ironman.
 I think about it quite a bit.
 It seems almost unattainable.
 Maybe someday.

 For now – I’ll let all the stories of all those that came before me inspire me to overcome my challenges and work toward my immediate goal of 48.6 miles – which equally almost feels unattainable.

-Fourth week of March I was feeling a good stride.
+The fourth week of March I was feeling a good stride.
 Like I had planned worked in my two 30 min runs and an 11 miles run on Saturday.
-I haven’t ran this far since training for the Wine and Dine half a couple years ago.
+I haven’t run this far since training for the Wine and Dine half a couple years ago.
 I also realized that I was behind on my b12 shots and was dragging a bit.
 I also had my IV treatment this week which was a good help overall.

 Monthly totals 39.43!
 64.52 miles this year!